 WHAT KIND OF PORK CHOPS ARE BEST?

-I always recommend bone-in pork chops because they are juicer, cook more evenly and are slightly fattier which equates to more flavor.
-Pork rib chops are the most desirable cut (shown in these recipe photos).
-Sometimes packages will mix pork rib chops with bone-in loin chops which is also a good option.
-Here is a breakdown of the different cuts of pork chops:
+I always recommend bone-in pork chops because they are juicer, cook more evenly, and are slightly fattier, which equates to more flavor. ย Pork rib chops are the most desirable cut (shown in these recipe photos).ย Sometimes packages mix pork rib chops with bone-in loin chops which is also a good option.ย

 PORK LOIN CHOPS (BONE-IN AND BONELESS)

-The pork chop brine actually changes the molecular structure of the pork by increasing the moisture capacity of the meat, resulting in melt in your mouth pork chops – every time without having to prep and plan ahead with an overnight marinade.
+The pork chop brine changes the pork’s molecular structure by increasing the meat’s moisture capacity, resulting in melt-in-your-mouth pork chops โ every time withoutย having to prep and plan ahead with an overnight marinade.

-In a nutshell, here’s how the pork chop brine works: the salt in the brine: 1) hydrates the cells of the muscle tissues via osmosis and 2) allows the cells to hold onto the water while they are cooked by breaking down the proteins so they can no longer contract when cooking.
-This means less water will be squeezed out and lost, resulting in juicier pork chops.
+In a nutshell, hereโs how the pork chop brine works: the salt in the brine 1) hydrates the cells of the muscle tissues via osmosis and 2) allows the cells to hold onto the water while they are cooked by breaking down the proteins so they can no longer contract when cooking.ย This means less water will be squeezed and lost, resulting in juicier pork chops.ย

-The vinegar further tenderizes the pork chops by breaking down some of the protein and the brown sugar balances the acidity and helps the exterior caramelize in the pan.
-The salt, vinegar and sugar also flavor the pork chops from the inside out.
+The vinegar further tenderizes the pork by breaking down some of the protein, and the brown sugar balances the acidity and helps the exterior caramelize in the pan.
+The salt, vinegar, and sugar also flavor the pork chops from the inside out.

 HOW TO BRINE PORK CHOPS